underscoreio/essential-slick/src/pages/5-data_modelling.md

 - Nullable values are typically represented as `Option`s in Scala.
-  We can either define columns to store `Option`s directly, or use the `?` method to map non-nullable columns to `Optional` ones.
+  We can either define columns to store `Option`s directly, or use the `?` method to map non-nullable columns to optional ones.

 - We can define simple primary keys using `O.PrimaryKey` and compound keys using the `primaryKey` method.